-Here at Appliance city we have come up with a top 5 list of accidents that occur in the kitchen and how to prevent them ever occurring in the first place and some of them will completely surprise you.
+Here at Appliance city we have come up with a top 5 list of accidents that occur in the kitchen; some of them will completely surprise you.
+Read on to find out how to prevent them ever occurring in the first place!

-The ‘correct’ way to slice a bagel, if there is one, is to lay it flat on your kitchen surface whilst keeping it steady with your hand and using a serrated bread knife, slice the bagel horizontally, keeping the knife parallel to the work surface.
-Who knew that this much work was needed for cutting a bagel!
+The ‘correct’ way to slice a bagel (if there is one) is to lay it flat on your kitchen surface whilst keeping it steady with your hand.
+Using a serrated bread knife, slice the bagel horizontally, keeping the knife parallel to the work surface.
+Who knew that this much work was needed for cutting a bagel?!

-Of course the simple option is to clean up spills as soon as they are created and if you struggle to always remember doing that, then keep a few dish cloths on the side so that there constantly in your eye line and close at hand.
+Of course the simple option is to clean up spills as soon as they are created.
+It prevents a silly accident that can cause serious injury.
+If you struggle to always remember doing that, then keep a few dish cloths on the side so that they’re always close to hand.

-Maybe another surprising one but chilli peppers are a popular choice when cooking and if not looked after and used carefully can result in some uncomfortable and very painful results.
-Chillies, while delicious, have natural oils that can result in burning anything they come into contact with including your fingers.
-To stop this burning occurring you can do simple things like wear rubber gloves or if you don’t like the thought of cooking in gloves, then you can coat your hands in vegetable oil before chopping which will also stop the burning.
+Another surprising one is chilli peppers.
+They’re a really popular choice when cooking but if not prepared with caution they can create really uncomfortable and painful accidents.
+Chillies, while delicious, have natural oils in them that result in intense burning with anything they come into contact with.
+Fingers, eyes, face, a chilli is not kind to anyone.
+To prevent this occurring, you can do simple things like wearing rubber gloves.
+If you don’t like the thought of cooking in gloves, then you can coat your hands in vegetable oil before chopping which will also stop the burning.

-Apart from the obvious, pay attention to what you’re doing, the way to stop this is by storing your sharp objects on the counter-top until there ready to be washed individually rather than throwing them all in at once.
+Apart from paying attention to what you’re doing, the easy way to prevent this is by washing your sharp objects first and don’t let knives into the sink.